 Over the years, solar panels and coils have been composed of a variety of materials, primarily copper, rubber or plastic.
 Today, copper has become rare because of its cost and tendency to corrode.
 Plastic dominates an overwhelming portion of the market.

-There are a variety of plastic panel configurations.
-Basically, the system involves two large tubes that frame a series of smaller perpendicular ones through which the water flows.
+There are many plastic panel configurations.
+The system involves two large tubes that frame a series of smaller perpendicular ones through which the water flows.

 To calculate the number of square feet of solar panels needed, many experts simply match the square footage of the surface of the pool.
 If the roof faces south or west, however, they may use less.